How to support someone with communication difficulties

 Written by Therapy Focus Advanced Occupational Therapist, Glenna Tan

 Imagine what it would be like if you were unable to speak or had difficulty getting your message across.
 Anyone can experience communication difficulties, but it is more common for people with disabilities to find communication challenging.
 The following are our top tips for communicating effectively, and respectfully, with someone who has communication difficulties.

 Top tips for effective communication

 - Respect is paramount.
-Always treat the person with the dignity and respect they deserve.
+Always treat a person who has communication difficulties with dignity and respect.

-- Find out the person’s preferred communication method and ask how to help them communicate, including the use of aids they may need.
+- Find out the person’s preferred communication method and ask how you can help them communicate.
+They may require the use of augmentative and alternative communication systems.

 - Make sure you have the person’s attention before attempting to communicate.
-Face the person and make eye contact where possible to show you are listening, but be mindful of potential issues someone may have with eye contact.
-For example, someone with autism who feels uncomfortable with eye contact.
+Face the person and make eye contact where possible to show you are listening, but be mindful of potential issues they may have with eye contact.
+For example, someone with a Autism may feel uncomfortable with eye contact.